Chocolate Muffins with Pumpkin Cream Cheese Frosting

 - Fill muffin tins halfway.

-- Bake at 325° F for 15-18 minutes or until toothpick comes out clean.
+- Bake at 325-degrees F for 15-18 minutes* or until toothpick comes out clean.
 Be careful not over bake.

 - Let cool in muffin pan for about 2 minutes and carefully remove to cool on rack.
-(Go ahead and eat one while they’re hot… you need to test it anyway.)
+(It's okay if you go ahead and try one while they’re still warm.
+You need to test it anyway.)

 - In a bowl beat butter and cream cheese together until smooth.